Staff

 Dana Millson

-Archaeologist | Technical Writer
+Archaeologist | Technical Writer - Planning Assessment

-Dana Millson is a technical writer in the Planning Assessment Division.
+Dana Millson is a technical writer in the Planning Assessment Practice Area.
 She earned her BA (Hons.) in anthropology from University of Waterloo, her MA in archaeology from Memorial University of Newfoundland, and holds a PhD in archaeology from Durham University (UK) with a specialism in ceramic analysis.
 Dr Millson has over eighteen years’ experience as an archaeologist in Canada and the United Kingdom.

 Janis Mitchell

-Archaeologist | Analyst- Laboratory and Fieldwork Services
+Associate Archaeologist | Analyst - Laboratory Services

-Janis Mitchell works in the Operations Division.
+Janis Mitchell works in Operations.
 Janis earned her BA in Anthropology from University of Western Ontario, an MA in Archaeology from UHI in the UK and an MPhil in Anthropology from University of Cambridge.
 She also has a diploma in Collections Conservation and Management from Sir Sandford Fleming College.
 Janis has more than 10 years of experience in archaeology and conservation in Europe.
 She has worked with ASI since 2016, as a field archaeologist and analyst of historic artifacts, and holds an Applied Research archaeological license from the province of Ontario.

 Brian Narhi

-Brian Narhi works in the Planning Assessment Division.
+Brian Narhi works in the Planning Assessment Practice Area.
 Brian earned his BA in classics, history and language from Brock University and his MA in classics, history and comparative literature from the University of Toronto.
 He has completed PhD-level graduate work in classical studies and comparative literature at the University of Toronto.
 Brian has over twenty years of experience as an historian and archival researcher, including over ten years with ASI.

 Carolyn Nettleton

-Archaeologist | GIS Technician
+Archaeologist | GIS Analyst

 Savannah Parent Eastwood

-Archaeologist | Analyst • Laboratory and Fieldwork Services
+Archaeologist | Analyst - Laboratory and Services

-Savannah Parent Eastwood works in the Operations Division as a laboratory technician and lithics analyst.
+Savannah Parent Eastwood works in Operations as a laboratory technician and lithics analyst.
 Savannah earned her BA (Hon) in Archaeology, History and Celtic Studies from the University of Toronto and has over 20 years professional experience in illustration and fine art, currently specialising in digital archaeological illustration.

 Aleksandra Pradzynski

-Senior Archaeologist | Project Manager
+Senior Archaeologist | Project Manager - Woodland Archaeology

 Brandon Reimer